zhouyichen30/pc_project/README.md

 - Delayed-draw modeling for interest and PIK by schedule
 - Curve application at deal/facility level instead of fund approximation
 - End-market value analysis
+- Fund level net irr calc is limited due to no credit line payment data

 ---